bubu57/gitsync/README.md

    - Save changes to apply the new configuration.

 4. **Add New Repository**:
-   - Use the "Add New Repository" form to configure a new repository.
+   - Use the "Scan repo" to add a new repository.

 5. **Delete Repository**:
    - Remove a repository from the configuration.